-All of our door jambs are formed into the wall during the molding process.
-So they’re not separate pieces that are later cut in, or adhered some way, or screwed together.
+All of our door jambs are formed into the wall during the molding process, so they’re not separate pieces that are later cut in, or adhered some way, or screwed together.
 The fiberglass skin on the outside wraps right into this door jamb.
 The fiberglass skin on the inside also wraps right around into this door jamb and creates a very stout structure.
-These jambs are about 5 inches deep and they have a very wide jamb stop which prevents wind-blown debris, dust, rain from penetrating into the building.
+These jambs are about 5 inches deep, and they have a very wide jamb stop which prevents wind-blown debris, dust, or rain from penetrating into the building.
 Door jambs can be placed anywhere on the wall.
-We can slide them down to the left, slide them to the right, up or down.
-And it all just depends on what you need and where you need it.
+We can slide them down to the left, slide them to the right, up or down; it all just depends on what you need and where you need it.

 This building features two of our custom door options.
 It’s a double door, so it’s six feet wide, and it would have two three foot wide doors.
 It’s also elevated about six inches above the base frame to allow for a chemical spill containment in here.
 If any liquid were to spill in here, it won’t run out of the door jamb.

 This building features another one of our custom options.
 Our standard doors are 3 foot wide and 6 foot 8 inches tall.
 This door happens to be 4 feet wide by 6 foot 8 inches tall, and its one of our many standard options.
 It features all the same standard features of our regular door.
 It has the hydraulic door closure which does a great job for us.
 It controls the swing of the door.
 It opens in a controlled way so the wind can’t grab it and rip it, and it closes in a controlled way so it doesn’t slam.
 Also, it has a ‘hold open’ feature, so when it’s pressed in the open position, it stays there (even if the wind is blowing a little bit).